 For busy professionals, Bluehost offers managed WordPress hosting.
 The WordPress CMS (content management system) comes pre-installed, while the company’s tech squad takes care of updating it and backing up your website on your behalf.
-That said, advanced users might find some of Bluehost’s advertised features useless, case in which its plans lose some of their value and appeal.
+That said, advanced users might find some of Bluehost’s advertised features useless, a case in which its plans lose some of their value and appeal.

 Bluehost’s features are closely aligned with the needs of web hosting.
 For example, all shared plans come with free SSL certificate, unlimited bandwidth, plenty of disk storage, and multiple domains.

 Although this didn’t use to be the case, SSL certificates have become mandatory for all websites.
 These simple pieces of software encrypt the connection between your website and your visitors, which makes browsing safer overall.
 Because search engine algorithms penalize sites without padlock protection and most browsers warn users not to visit them, SSLs are a must-have.

 Another useful feature on Bluehost’s plans is the Spam Experts filter.
 Available on all plans with the exception of the shared Basic, this is a best-in-class email filtering solution that protects your network and users against malware and spam.

 If you own or want to create a WordPress website to monetize it, Bluehost’s WP Pro plans are worth considering.
 The entry-level subscription comes with the Marketing Center add-on, which offers more in-depth stats on your visitors.
 Higher plans include SEO and business review tools, not to mention specialized WordPress support.